Rick45/quick-arr-Stack/README.md

 #### Deluge Configuration

-##### NOTE: if the bellow page does not open and you are using the VPN normally is means that something is wrong with the vpn itself!
+##### NOTE: if the bellow page does not open and you are using the VPN normally it means that something is wrong with the VPN itself!

-You should be able to login on the web UI (`localhost:8112`, replace `localhost` by your machine ip if needed).
+You should be able to log in on the web UI (`localhost:8112`, replace `localhost` with your machine ip if needed).

 ![Deluge Login](img/DelugeLogin.png)

 The default password is `deluge`.
 You are asked to modify it.

-The running deluge daemon should be automatically detected and appear as online, you can connect to it.
+The running deluge daemon should be automatically detected and appear online, you can connect to it.

 ![Deluge daemon](img/DelugeDaemon.png)

-You may want to change the download directory.
-I like to have to distinct directories for incomplete (ongoing) downloads, and complete (finished) ones.
-Also, I set up a blackhole directory: every torrent file in there will be downloaded automatically.
-This is useful for Jackett manual searches.

-You should activate `autoadd` in the plugins section: it adds supports for `.magnet` files.
+You should activate `autoadd` in the plugins section: it adds support for `.magnet` files.

 ![Deluge paths](img/DelugePaths.png)

-You should activate `Label` in the plugins section: it adds supports for labels in sonarr and radarr
+You should activate `Label` in the plugins section: it adds support for labels in Sonarr and Radarr

 ![Deluge Plugins](img/DelugeLabelPlugin.png)